Kequc/nano-records/README.md

 });
 ```

-Destroys the attachment in the database, returns an error unless the attachment was found and deleted.
+Deletes the attachment from the database if it exists.

 #### List and exists